dreilly369/PyzanoFSIC/README.md

 # PyzanoFSIC
-Pyzano FS Integrity Checker is a tool for monitoring the integrity of a Linux File System.
+Pyzano FS Integrity Checker is a tool for monitoring the integrity of a computer's File System.
 It recursively scans directories for files.
 It then takes the hash value of the files binary data and compares it to the last known hash for that file.
 It has several features such as:
 * Store Binary backups of important files and programs (see limitations)
 * Restore Files and folders from the backups
 * Monitor System tables and binaries for rootkit changes
 * option to send the File to VirusTotal if it is not found
+* Cross Platform (mostly tested)
-* Works with online scanners:
+* Can work with other online scanners:
-  - VirusTotal
   - Jotti
   - NoVirusThanks (Requires upload)
   - ThreatExpert (Requires upload)
+* Integrates a customizable RapidTriage checker for more in-depth analysis

 # Usage